What's Inside Your "Down" Bedding?

 About the Law Label For Down Bedding

-The Law Label is a disclosure label required by law and must be attached to our down comforters, pillows and featherbeds.
+The Law Label is a disclosure label required by law and must be attached to all down bedding, ie; down comforters (also known as duvets), down pillows and featherbeds.
 It can only be removed by you, the consumer.

-The label must tell you, in language defined by law, the type of filling, and in the case of down comforters, pillows and featherbeds, the exact minimum percentage of down and feathers used.
-This is the best way to determine the exact contents of the product you intend to buy.
+The label must tell you, in language defined by law, the type of filling, and in the case of down bedding, the exact minimum percentage of down and/or feather used.
+This is the best way to determine the contents of the product you intend to buy.
 Don't depend on advertising and packaging.

 Goose down, duck down, feathers and fiber.
 To read the law label you should understand that there are several types of fill that, under the law, can be labeled "Down".
 Some manufacturers take advantage if this.

 Down is the soft, fluffy cluster taken from the undercoating of geese or ducks.
 Goose down is much more expensive than duck down.
-Both goose and duck down is much more expensive than feather.
-Feathers are relatively inexpensive, they are heavy and do not insulate nearly as well as down.
-Fiber refers to pieces of damaged or broken down cluster or feather.
+Duck down is more expensive than goose or duck feather.
+Feathers do not insulate nearly as well as down.
+More about down, feathers & fill power.

 Down, Feather and Fiber are all present to some degree in products sold as "Down".
 This is because the mechanical process used to sort down from feathers is not perfect.
 Some feathers and fiber, in a trace amount, will always remain in the purest down fill.
-Given this fact, it is inaccurate (and not legal) to state that a product contains "All Down," "Pure Down," or "100% Down."
-If a sales person uses these terms to describe their product, please raise an eyebrow.
+Given this fact, it is not technically correct to state that a product contains "All Down," "Pure Down," or "100% Down" for even the finest goose down.

 This product contains about 20 percent more white goose down cluster than the 75% minimum that is required by law to be for a product to be classified as "White Goose Down".
-Any product with 90% down cluster would have such a small trace amount of feather and fiber that it would be virtually undetectable.
+A down comforter or pillow filled with a minimum 90% down cluster (and no feather fill stated) would have such a small trace amount of feather and fiber that it would be virtually undetectable.

 If the law label does not specifically say "White